mattserves/CMPLXSYS530/Assignment4.md

 In addition, students will have a ranked order of desired companies based on who they interact with.
 This order will be based on how well the company meets their preferences.

-The student agent procedures are as follows (in pseudocode):
+The student agent procedures are as follows:

 ```python
 def create_students(number_students):